MinorReedich/final/Proposal.md

-# Project Idea: The Big Bang
+# Project idea: the Big Bang

 Particles being sucked into a single point and exploding into planets